-Soon all questioning minds, frowned foreheads and raised fingers will have the answer upon the release of Breaking The Bee, an upcoming documentary film on Indian American kids who are as potential as child prodigies.
-Two journalists from Business Insider Films, Sam Rega and Chris Weller are making the documentary to decode the mystery of Indian American students’ success in the National Spelling Bee contests.
-(Watch the trailer below)
+Breaking The Bee, a 2017 documentary film on Indian American kids who are as potential as child prodigies, packs in the answer to all the questioning minds, frowned foreheads and raised fingers.
+Two journalists from Business Insider Films, Sam Rega and Chris Weller made the documentary to decode the mystery of Indian American students’ success in the National Spelling Bee contests.

-Breaking the Bee is expected to dispel all doubts and questions like what motivates the contestants from the Indian American community to take over the top 10, year after year; what drives them to ascend in the competition, etc. There are innumerable speculations and explanations over the winning performance of young Indian Americans in the spelling bee.
+Breaking the Bee dispels all doubts and questions like what motivates the contestants from the Indian American community to take over the top 10, year after year; what drives them to ascend in the competition, etc. There are innumerable speculations and explanations over the winning performance of young Indian Americans in the spelling bee.
 More than 40% of total 45 finalists in the National Spelling Bee 2016 were from the Indian community in USA.

-The makers of the feature-length documentary Breaking The Bee are exploring the family life, cultural background, ambitions, study habits, training, zeal and talent of the Indian American National Spelling Bee winners to discover what led them to meet with success.
-The documentary may also feature some of the Indian-origin kids who have already started preparation for the 2017 Scripps National Spelling Bee.
+The makers of the feature-length documentary Breaking The Bee explored the family life, cultural background, ambitions, study habits, training, zeal and talent of the Indian American National Spelling Bee winners to discover what led them to meet with success.
+The documentary also features some of the Indian-origin kids who participated in the 2017 Scripps National Spelling Bee.

-The filmmaker duo – Sam Rega and Chris Weller – are also catching up with USA-based sociologists, teachers, journalists, anthropologists and other professionals who are close to Indian Americans and have observed their cultural lives.
-These experts will help frame a picture of what plays the instrumental in the success of Indian American kids in the National Spelling Bee competition.
+The filmmaker duo – Sam Rega and Chris Weller – also caught up with USA-based sociologists, teachers, journalists, anthropologists and other professionals who are close to Indian Americans and have observed their cultural lives.
+These experts helped the makers of Breaking the Bee documentary frame a picture of what plays the instrumental in the success of Indian American kids in the National Spelling Bee competition.